jli198/cpe592/week0/README.md

 ## Motivation

 Our topic this week is "Watermarking and Steganography."
 Before we get into this, let us imagine what if we had a Facebook or Instagram-like image-sharing application.
 It allows us to write comments only visible to a specific set of friends.
 How about a photo album consisting of multiple copies of usual images, hiding some other images only visible over the specific applications to a specific set of people?
 We are talking about "Steganogtaphy".
-It is an art/science of writing information/data on images such taht the output images remain visibly the same. </br>
+It is an art/science of writing information/data on images such that the output images remain visibly the same. </br>
 </br>
 Some of you might relate this to watermarking.
 We will learn more about it in the coming weeks.